Neeraj Mittal: Education

-Neeraj Mittal is an electrical engineering graduate from IIT Kanpur, holds an MBA degree from Cranfield University, UK and PhD in Economics/MIS from Fisher College of Business, Ohio State University, USA.
-He has several publications to his credit.
+Mittal is an electrical engineering graduate from IIT Kanpur, holds an MBA degree from Cranfield University, UK and PhD in Economics/MIS from Fisher College of Business, Ohio State University, USA, and has several publications to his credit.

 Career

-During his IAS career, Dr. Mittal has served in various key capacities for both the Government of India and the Government of Tamil Nadu.
+During his IAS career Mittal has served in various key capacities for both the Government of India and the Government of Tamil Nadu.
 He has extensive experience in policy formulation and execution in e-Governance, Transport, Industrial promotion, Petroleum & Natural gas, Commerce & Industry, and Telecommunications and IT.
 He had served senior positions such as Director of Ministry of Commerce and Industry, Director of Ministry of Communications and Information Technology, Commissioner of Tamil Nadu e-Governance Agency.

 Mittal served as a Senior Advisor to Executive Director of World Bank Group.
 He represented countries like India, Bangladesh, Sri Lanka and Bhutan at the board of the World Bank.
 He was an active part of corporate governance, voice reform, project approvals and policy formulation of IBRD, IDA, IFC, and MIGA.

 From 2018 to 2019, Mittal was an Adjunct Faculty at School of Public Policy, Carnegie Mellon University & taught “Managing change in a disruptive world” at Heinz School of Public Policy.
 He has also done extensive research on public policy issues at Center for Global Development, Washington DC during this period.

-He is currently MD & CEO of Guidance Tamil Nadu; Tamil Nadu’s nodal agency for investment promotion and single window facilitation.
+He was previously MD & CEO of Guidance Tamil Nadu.